 Deciding between Farm Bill programs can be difficult.
 There are a number of factors determining which program is the better option.
-There’s not a definitive right or wrong, or one-decision-fits-all.
 Making an informed decision means understanding the programs offered.
 PLC, ARC-County, and ARC-Individual.
 Because of its lack of popularity, ARC-IC will not be discussed.
 Nor will the Supplemental Coverage Option available under PLC.
 ARC-CO and PLC will be chosen for each program crop a farmer/landowner has base acres for.

 PLC is a low price program that pays when the MYA price for a crop falls below a reference price.
 This reference price is a set price for this 2019 program.
 It will not change in 2020 either.
 Those prices are in the chart below.

 ARC-CO is a low revenue program.
 Payments are made when the county average revenue, for the program year, falls below a calculated Guaranteed Revenue.

 Is your farm more susceptible to a catastrophic price scenario or a shallow loss?
 Do you want to manage risk or chase the high payment?
 Basically, you are trying to decipher whether the MYA price will be above or below the Effective Reference Price, and by how much.
 And also, will county yields be above or below average, and by how much.
 Not an easy task.